Galaxy S9: You Might Want To Skip Samsung’s Latest Flagship And Just Wait For The Galaxy S10

 — Evan Blass (@evleaks) January 26, 2018

 This would, of course, make the Galaxy S10 into a smart device that is a genuine upgrade over its direct predecessor.
 While the S9 will most likely look and feel like an upgraded Galaxy S8, the Galaxy S10 will probably look and feel like an entirely new device compared to the Galaxy S9.
-That, of course, will make the Samsung Galaxy S10 a very compelling device.
+That will make the Samsung Galaxy S10 a very compelling device.